-I'm a professional software engineer with 13 years startup, agency and freelance experience.
+I'm a professional web animator, filmmaker, writer and web developer with 14 years professional startup, agency and freelance experience.

 By the time I left high school and that job, my passions lay elsewhere so I set out for New York City and NYU Tisch.
 While there I fell in love with theatre, dance and other fine arts.
 My early films were on 16mm VHS and Betamax.
 But digital was on the way.
 At 22, I bought my first digital camera and started making short films with my friends, many of which are free to watch here.